R6 Motor, the next new thing

 displacement increase for a 25% weight increase.
 The important thing to

 EL25 motors, which minimizes the leverage factor.
-Plus, this motor
+And if you mate

 Subaru adapter kit.